 liver of sulfur

-This procedure is followed until a medium statuary color is attained.
+This procedure is followed until a medium statuary colour is attained.
 It may have to be repeated several times before uniformity appears.
-After the desired uniform color is attained, neutralize the work with a wash of clear water.
+After the desired uniform colour is attained, neutralize the work with a wash of clear water.

-6. Relieve the surface by rubbing with fine beach sand on a clean damp cloth until the desired color is reached.
+6. Relieve the surface by rubbing with fine beach sand on a clean damp cloth until the desired colour is reached.

 7. Rinse and dry.

 1. Clean copper with pumice and water or pumice and solvent to remove all dirt, grease, oil or tarnish.

 2. Brush entire surface with a 2% solution of liquid ammonium sulfide (technical grade) in water.